roiskhoiron/flutter_chat_realtime/README.md

 ## Flutter Chat Socket

 ### Description:
-- 🚀 This application using Flutter for develop a realtime chat app
+- 🚀 This application using Flutter for develop a realtime chat apps

 ### How I can run it?
 - 🚀 Clone this repository